sk-zk/streetlevel/doc/streetview.md

 The source program of the imagery.
 For official coverage, `launch` refers to car coverage and `scout` refers to trekker or tripod coverage.
 (Note, however, that not all trekker coverage is marked `scout`: the sidewalk trekker in Helsinki, for example, returns `launch`.)

-For third party coverage, this returns the app the panorama was uploaded with.
+For third party coverage, this returns the app the panorama was uploaded with, like `photos:street_view_android` or `photos:street_view_publish_api`

 **street_name**:
-The name of the street the panorama is located on, and the language of that name, e.g. `['Obertaler Str.', 'de']`.
+The name of the street the panorama is located on, and the language of that name, e.g. `LocalizedString(value='Piazza Teatro', language='it')`.

 Typically only set for official road coverage.